oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 To do this, a jslib is used to act as the middleman between the C# in Unity and the JavaScript in the WebGL objects parent page.

-Open up a preferred text editor, create a new file called `OAuth.jslib`, and save it in your project’s `Assets` > `Plugins` folder.
+Open up a preferred text editor, create a new file called `OAuth.jslib`, and save it in your project's `Assets` > `Plugins` folder.

 Add the following to `OAuth.jslib` and save it.